Robioty/Supernova-Infinity/README.md

 - RP is earned by beating your tier's score target, lost by falling under 50% of it
 - **Rank floor**: once you reach a rank, your RP can never drop below that rank's minimum — you can't be demoted below your highest earned rank
 - Tap the RANK cell on the home screen to see the full ladder with your current progress

+### Tutorial
+A 6-step interactive tutorial runs automatically on your very first game.
+It covers: dropping and aiming, merging and combos, the danger line and Near Miss Save, the gravity flip (G button) and comets, the hold slot and previews, and stardust/power-ups/ranked mode.
+Each step highlights the relevant part of the screen with a spotlight.

+The tutorial can be replayed at any time via the **🎓 REPLAY TUTORIAL** button on the home screen.

 ### Daily features
 - **Daily Bonus**: +100✨ stardust each new day